Extracting representations of cognition across neuroimaging studies improves brain decoding: Discussion

-Our results outline the power of multi-study models that use deep representations to decode brain functional images.
-This strategy gives a broader view on how brain activity supports cognition.
-It also brings many practical benefits.
-First, it provides a universal way to improve the accuracy of decoding in a newly acquired dataset.
-Many task-\acs{fMRI} studies rely on groups of less than 30 subjects.
-In this regime, aggregating existing studies to a new one with a multi-study model as the one we propose is likely to improve decoding performance.
-With increasing availability of shared and normalized data, multi-study modeling is an appealing improvement over simple decoders, provided that it can adapt to the diversity of cognitive paradigms.
+With increasing availability of shared and normalized data, multi-study modeling is an important improvement over simple decoders, provided that it can adapt to the diversity of cognitive paradigms.
 Our \emph{transfer-learning} model has such flexibility, as it does not require explicit correspondence across experiments.
-It brings quantitative benefits, improving predictive accuracy, as well as qualitative benefits, facilitating the interpretation of decoding maps (\autoref{fig:nature_classifs}).
-Pooling subjects across studies effectively increases the sample size, as advocated by \textcite{poldrack_scanning_2017}.
-This increases the statistical power of cognitive modeling, and helps addressing the reproducibility challenge outlined by \textcite{button_power_2013}.
+Beyond quantitative benefits --the gain in prediction accuracy-- the models also brings qualitative benefits, facilitating the interpretation of decoding maps (\autoref{fig:nature_classifs}).
+Pooling subjects across studies effectively increases the sample size, as advocated by \cite{poldrack_scanning_2017}.
+The resulting increase in statistical power for cognitive modeling will help addressing the reproducibility challenge outlined by \cite{button_power_2013}.
+In our setting, each study (or \textit{site}) provides a single decoding objective, which is predicting one contrast among all other contrasts from this study.
+This is a validated approach in decoding \cite{bzdok_semisupervised_2015}.
+As some studies use different fMRI tasks, we may also use one decoding objective per \textit{task}, with similar quantitative improvement in performance (see \autoref{fig:per-task-quantitative} in \nameref{S1B_appendix}).

 Our modeling choices were driven by the recent successes of deep non-linear models in computer vision and medical imaging.
-We were not able to increase performance by departing from linear models: introducing non linearities in our models provides no improvement on left-out accuracy.
-On the other hand, we have shown that pooling many \acs{fMRI} data sources allows to learn deeper models, although those remain linear.
-Sticking to linear models brings the additional benefit of easy interpretation of decoding models.
-Techniques developed in deep learning prove useful to fit models that generalize well across subjects: using dropout regularization~\autocite{srivastava_dropout:_2014} and advanced stochastic gradient techniques~\autocite{kingma_adam:_2014} is crucial for successful transfer and good generalization performance.
+However, we were not able to increase performance by departing from linear models: introducing non linearities in our models provides no improvement on left-out accuracy.
+On the other hand, we have shown that pooling many \acs{fMRI} data sources enables to learn deeper models, although these remain linear.
+Techniques developed in deep learning prove useful to fit models that generalize well across subjects: using dropout regularization~\cite{srivastava_dropout:_2014} and advanced stochastic gradient techniques~\cite{kingma_adam:_2014} is crucial for successful transfer and good generalization performance.